kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 PLAN FOR NEXT WEEK:

-• Planning to create a program that detects the touch on the head of NAO and start running the programm.
+• Planning to create a program that detects the touch on the head of NAO and start running the program.

-# Week 14 of 04/19/20:
+# Week 15 of 04/26/20:

 REPORT FROM ALL GROUP MEMBERS:

 • Started writing the Documentation and the Research paper of our project.

 • Created a program that detects the touch on NAO's head.
-When it detects the touch, the program starts running and takes the attendence.
+When it detects the touch, the program starts running and takes attendance.

 PLAN FOR NEXT WEEK:

-• Planning to do a virtual meeting and present the projects and testing all programms with tests cases.
+• Planning to do a virtual meeting and present the projects and testing all programs with test cases.

-# Week 15 of 04/26/20:
+# Week 16 of 05/03/20

 REPORT FROM ALL GROUP MEMBERS:

-• All the programms are running fine without generating any bugs or errors.
+• All the programs are running fine without generating any bugs or errors.
 NAO is learning faces through Choregraphe, and stores in its memory.
 NAO is taking pictures and saves them in our machine.

-• When the programme is ran, NAO takes pictures and compares it with the pictures saved in machine.
-If they matched, the informaion of student with class name and time is saved in a text file.
+• When the program is running, NAO takes pictures and compares it with the pictures saved in the machine.
+If they matched, the information of students with class names and time is saved in a text file.

-• This text file is sent to the webpage's database and the attendence report is shown on that webpage.
+• This text file is sent to the webpage's database and the attendance report is shown on that webpage.
+This report can be accessed anytime after.

-PLAN FOR NEXT WEEK:
+Worked Completed by KRISTI:

+• Completed and organized the face_recognition_module.py and Starts_aAttendence_with_back_click_of_NAO.py

+Worked Completed by KRUTARTH:

-• Planning to complete the Documentation and Research Paper.
+• Completed and organized the face_recognition_Using_Choregraphe.py and Uses_Nao_Camera_To_Take_pic.py

-# Week 16 of 05/03/20:
+Worked Completed by HUE:

+• Designed and worked on the webpage that keeps the records of all attendance taken.